cysouw/diathesis/text/c09_adverbials.md

 - Einige werden überritten, andere hauen und stechen auf die Anstürmenden los.^[~~DWDS~~: Völkischer Beobachter (Reichsausgabe), 04.03.1932.]

-### [ NAD | NAp ] *weiter-* Dative antipassive {#sec:adverbial-dative-antipassive}
+### [ NAD | NAp ] *weiter‑* Dative antipassive {#sec:adverbial-dative-antipassive}

-Ditransitive verbs like *empfehlen* 'to recommend' [@next a] can be used with a preverbial *weiter-* to form *weiterempfehlen* 'to recommend on' [@next b].
+Ditransitive verbs like *empfehlen* 'to recommend' [@next a] can be used with a preverbial *weiter‑* to form *weiterempfehlen* 'to recommend on' [@next b].
 With this preverbial it does not seem to be possible anymore to use a dative [@next a].
 Instead, an *an* prepositional phrase is used, or the recipient is completely left out, which appears to be even more common.
 There is some overlap between the verbs in this section with verbs allowing for an unmarked *an* antipassive (see [@sec:prepositions-dative-antipassive-accusative]).

 This diathesis is only attested with the preverbial *weiter-*.
 With non-ditransitive verbs, this preverbial does not induce any diathesis and it has a continuative aspectual meaning 'to continue', as discussed in [@sec:adverbial-continuative-weiter].
-In contrast, with these ditransitive verbs the meaning of *weiter-* is more like 'to pass something on'.
+In contrast, with these ditransitive verbs the meaning of *weiter‑* is more like 'to pass something on'.

 ::: ex
 - Ich empfehle dir diesen Kuchen.